Robotmurlock/MATF-NI-Mapper/README.md

 ## Mapper - Topological background and motivation

-Mapper algorithm is explained in three sections:
+The Mapper algorithm is explained in three sections:
 - Theory required for understanding theory behind mapper algorithm;
 - Mapper: Construction of simplical complex (e.g. graph)